marvinlabs/wpca-products-build-environment/README.md

 - start the vagrant VM (the first time you do it can take a few minutes)
 - Open the `vvv.dev` URL in your favorite browser so you can access the sites easily
-- synchronize the plugin files
-- watch for changes in the `wp-plugins` folder and sync those changes to the VM's webserver
+- TODO : watch for changes in the `wp-plugins` for LESS, JS, PHP.

 ### Let's call it a day